 - Freshping is a free website monitoring service.
 It allows you to monitor up to 50 sites free of charge.
 It checks the status of your site every minute and will send you an email if there is no response.

 - Pingdom charges anywhere from $9.99 to $199.99 for its website monitoring services.
-In addition to monitoring uptime, Pingdom can monitor and tell you about page speed and other user insights.
+In addition to monitoring uptime, Pingdom can monitor and tell you about page speed and other useful insights.

 2. Choose Reliable Hosting

 If your website is repeatedly down, one of the first things you should take a look at is your web hosting service.
 You should be selective about which hosting provider gets your business and the type of services you are choosing because they aren’t all the same.

 It might be tempting to sign up for a cheap shared hosting plan, but this means that you’ll be “sharing” resources with other sites.
 These providers tend to overcrowd their servers with a ton of customers, which is going to impact your site’s uptime and performance.

 You certainly get what you pay for when it comes to hosting, and it makes sense to invest a bit more for the sake of greater reliability and uptime.
 Instead of shared hosting, look at a VPS or cloud hosting plan instead.
 With either option, you’ll get dedicated resources and better performance.